Yash-Haque/CLIP-CRD/README.md

 - If you run into issues with missing dependencies, make sure you have PyTorch and OpenAI's CLIP installed.
 - If `config.py` isn't found, ensure that the `sys.path` is correctly set to `..` i.e. the project directory.
 - The scripts are designed to automatically create missing folders, so no need to manually create `outputs/`.

-Let me know if you need any refinements!